metatensor/metatensor/CONTRIBUTING.rst

 Getting the code
 ----------------

-The first step when developing equistore is to `create a fork`_ of the main repository on github, and then clone it locally:
+The first step when developing metatensor is to `create a fork`_ of the main repository on github, and then clone it locally:

 .. code-block:: bash

     git clone <insert/your/fork/url/here>
-    cd equistore
+    cd metatensor

     # setup the local repository so that the master branch tracks changes in
     # the main repository
-    git remote add upstream https://github.com/lab-cosmo/equistore
+    git remote add upstream https://github.com/lab-cosmo/metatensor
     git fetch upstream
     git branch master --set-upstream-to=upstream/master